Jamdog/WynnAuctions/README.md

 WynnAuctions
 ============

-An auction site for Wynncraft items
+An auction site for Wynncraft items.
+Written in PHP, using JQuery, Javascript, CSS, etc...